wangeddie67/isa_manim/docs/docs/0-introductions/02-animation-apis.md

 ::: isa_manim.isa_scene.isa_data_flow.IsaDataFlow.decl_memory

 In most situations, there is only one memory unit in the animation.
 The hash of this memory unit is `Memory`.
-Users can still declare more than one memory unit by the option `isa_hash`.
+Users can still declare more than one memory unit using the option `isa_hash`.

 ### read_memory